 Yes!
 By successfully completing your requirements through NVU Online, you will receive a degree from Northern Vermont University, a fully accredited, nonprofit institution of higher education.
 It is the same degree that all NVU graduates receive.

-What is the difference between the virtual advising and face-to-face advising models?
+What is the difference between the virtual and regional services?

 Frequently Asked Questions from Current EDP Students